Third-party tools

 At its core, using external tools with Roblox is a syncing problem:

-- You have to get your files back into your Roblox project after you've finished working on them.
+• You have to get your files back into your Roblox project after you've finished working on them.

-- If someone else changed those same files in the meantime, you have to handle any conflicts.
+• If someone else changed those same files in the meantime, you have to handle any conflicts.

 For the whole solution to feel seamless and automatic, you need to a) listen for changes to files and b) incorporate these changes back into Studio.
-In other words, you need a server and a Studio plugin, which is how Rojo solves this problem.

-Installing Rojo with Foreman
+Install Rojo with Rokit

 [tools]

-Running Rojo
+Run Rojo

 rojo plugin install

-rojo init my-new-experiencecd my-new-experiencerojo build -o my-new-experience.rbxl
+rojo build -o my-new-experience.rbxl

 rojo serve

-In Roblox Studio, open the .rbxl file you just built, start the Rojo plugin, and connect to your now-running server, at which point you can start making changes in your preferred text editor and watch those changes automatically sync back to Studio.
+In Roblox Studio, open the .rbxl file you just built, open the Rojo plugin, and connect to your now-running server, at which point you can start making changes in your preferred text editor and watch those changes automatically sync back to Studio.

 Rojo projects have certain naming requirements for files, numerous configuration options, and some limitations, all of which are covered in the Rojo documentation.

-Package Managers
+Package managers

 Roblox has a robust set of included APIs, but if you want to make use of community software packages in a consistent, reproducible way, you need a package manager.
 Wally is a popular option.
-You can install it through Foreman, just like Rojo.
+You can install it through Rokit, just like Rojo.

 [package]